signumsoftware/framework/Signum.Engine/Connection/Connector.md

 [Database](../Database.md) and [Administrator](../Administrator.md) are static classes, and you usually save, retrieve and query objects with a certain level of ignorance of how the database looks ([Schema](../Schema.md)), or where it is physically located (connection string).

-Not having to pass the connectionString and the `Schema` as a parameter all the time doesn't mean that you don't have the flexibility to change it when you think it is convenient.
-In order to change the connection in a region of your code just use `Connector.Override`.
+Not having to pass the connectionString and the `Schema` as a parameter all the time doesn't mean that you don't have the flexibility to change it when you think it is necessary.
+In order to change the connection in a block of your code just use `Connector.Override`.

 ### Connector class